-- maintain the integrity and the confidentiality of code and data stored in the memories of it and - maintain the different CPU modes with the related capabilities for configuration and memory access and

-- maintain the integrity, the correct operation and the confidentiality of security functions (security mechanisms and associated functions) provided by the TOE.
+- maintain the integrity and the confidentiality of code and data stored in the memories of it and - maintain the different CPU modes with the related capabilities for configuration and memory access and - maintain the integrity, the correct operation and the confidentiality of security functions (security mechanisms and associated functions) provided by the TOE.

 These features are ensured by the construction of the TOE and the security functions it provides.
-The "Philips P5CC036V1D Secure Smart Card Controller" (TOE) mainly provides a hardware platform for a smart card with
+The "NXP P5CD040V0B Secure Smart Card Controller" (TOE) mainly provides a hardware platform for a smart card with

-- functions to calculate the Data Encryption Standard (Triple-DES) with up to three keys,

-- support for large integer arithmetic (multiplication, addition and logical) operations, suited for public key cryptography and elliptic curve cryptography.

-- a random number generator,

-- memory management control features,

-- cyclic redundancy check calculation (CRC),
+- functions to calculate the Data Encryption Standard (Triple-DES) with up to three keys, - functions to calculate the Advanced Encryption Standard (AES) with different key lengths, - support for large integer arithmetic (multiplication, addition and logical) operations, suited for public key cryptography and elliptic curve cryptography. - a random number generator, - · memory management control features, - cyclic redundancy check calculation (CRC), - ISO 7816 contact interface with UART, - contact-less interface supporting MIFARE and ISO 14443A

-- serial I/O with UART.